emailbob/distributed-task-scheduler/README.md

 ## Quick start

-To change the AWS region and Coreos AMI image edit `terraform/modules/global_variables/vars.tf`.
-Default is set to "us-east-2"
+To change the AWS region and Coreos AMI image edit.
+`terraform/modules/global_variables/vars.tf`.
+If you change the region you will have to update the Coreos AMI image to match.
+Default region is set to "us-east-2"

 Edit the file `terraform/nodes/vars.tf` to configure the service:
 - Server name